-Facebook groups are hands down the number one way I’ve been able to explode my blog traffic and build relationships with other bloggers.
+Facebook groups have been one of the best tools I used to jump start my blog traffic and build relationships with other bloggers.
 And they can be for you too.
 If you know how to use them the right way!

 There are also certain types of groups that offer different benefits to you and your blog.
 We’ll get to that in just a sec!